Error Reference

 FAILED | A processing failure prevented the transaction from being submitted (e.g. invalid card data, provider timeout, configuration error) | "Something went wrong processing your payment.
 Please try again or contact support." |

 Neither status is retryable with the same payment method without customer action.
 For DECLINED, prompt the customer to re-enter payment details or use a different card.
-For FAILED, a retry may succeed if the cause was transient (e.g. a provider timeout), but use a new merchantInternalTransactionCode to avoid duplicate charge detection.
+For FAILED, a retry may succeed if the cause was transient (e.g. a provider timeout), but you must use a new merchantInternalTransactionCode — a code from a failed attempt is permanently consumed.
+See Idempotency for the exact rule.

 providerError field